 "Dairy Queenie" translates to "i don't remember your name" and " my grammar is not it's best".

 Hello, i am a drag queen from well known drag community in the US.
 I am also at ftm trans person who has been medically transitioning for 3 years now.
 I made this blog as a way to talk about my personal experiences in the community of drag, lgbt, ect.
 I am also willing to give advice to people about starting drag, make up, padding, ect (to anyone, or most people anyway).
 I have good knowledge about the art or drag.

 I want to share something that’s related to my trans-ness.
-There are alot of TW in the following so i would not recommend reading if you are sensitive in general.@4 weeks ago
+There are alot of TW in the following so i would not recommend reading if you are sensitive in general.@1 month ago

 I have a friend who’s will be apart of a huge event this year.
 I’m super happy for this person.
 It takes a lot to be so open about a transition.